angee/nqueens-game/README.md

 The application requires Python 3.6 and an installation of [MiniZinc 2.2.1](http://minizinc.org) (or newer).
 It is recommended to setup a virtual environment for Python.
-Install all required Python libraries listed in `requirements.txt` using `pip install <package-name>`.
+Install all required Python libraries listed in `requirements.txt` using the command `pip install -r requirements.txt`.

 Go into your terminal and set the `$FLASK_APP` enviroment variable, for instance, under bash: